 Business owners should only use registered and suitably qualified pest control operators to provide pest control in food premises.
 Contact your local SAPCA branch or the National Department of Agriculture if you are in any doubt as to whether a company or operator is registered.

 To treat pest infestations while preventing the contamination of food, Rentokil recommends the use of gel baits against cockroaches.
 Fly units should be strategically placed, away from food preparation, serving and consumption areas to prevent contamination.
-Fly units that electrocute insects should be avoided in food preparation areas.
+Fly units which electrocute insects should be avoided in food preparation areas.
 This is because insect fragments and bacteria can spread in several directions.
 Sprays containing organophosphates should also never be used in food preparation or storage areas.

 Call Rentokil on 0861 117 851 for a free survey of your premises, and make sure that only your customers are dining in your restaurant.